L-Sva/adventures/PowerShell Mini-Adventures/Binary Map Extended/README.md

 <tr><td>11</td><td>Code</td></tr>
 </table>

-Turns out that svchost was the only one that appeared so frequently; I'll make this a separate category and label the ones without a company as just 'other'.
-But some svchost processes list Microsoft as the company; so, I'll create a union of all the processes when grouped together by name (I'm assuming here that 2 different companies do not have a process with the same name) and use that as the border colour.
+Turns out that svchost was the only one that appeared so frequently; hence, I decided to add logic that would apply the same path location and company name for all svchost processes, seeing as some had this info, while others didn't.
+I'll create a union of all the processes when grouped together by name (I'm assuming here that 2 different companies do not have a process with the same name) and use that as the border colour.

 I first got the list of programs for which I needed to download the icon for: